|Publishers' summaries provided by Alice Miller.

 In Pictures of a Childhood, Alice MiIler explores the connection between childhood and that

-Having realized in the early seventies a lifelong desire to
+Having realized in the early seventies a lifelong desire to paint, Dr. Miller found an unfamiliar world

-she had always testified, but one of fear, despair and loneliness.
+testified, but one of fear, despair and loneliness.

 Meditating on her spontaneously executed watercolors - sixty-six of which are reproduced here in full

 color - and their implications, Dr. Miller offers an analysis of the roots of creativity in the authentic

 self's struggle for survival.